 The term production rock (or waste rock) refers to material removed during mine development to access ore for mineral extraction.
-Production rock is typically highly mineralized, but due to its composition it is not amenable to the same mineral processing techniques as the ore.
+Production rock is typically highly mineralized, but does not possess concentrations of target minerals that make it economical for processing.
 It is therefore disposed of as a mine waste product.
 Several sites were utilized for disposal of production rock during the early operations of the Greens Creek Mine, including the 1350 Site, 960 Site, Mill Backslope, Site C and Site E. The site locations are shown on Figure 2.1.
 (Note: The 960 Site, Mill Backslope and Site C are located within or adjacent to the 920 Area indicated on Figure 2.1).
 These sites have been inactive since 1994 or earlier, with Site 23 being the only currently active production rock site.

 The initial reclamation plan called for engineered covers to be constructed on each site to prevent acid generation and potential long-term water quality impacts.
 HGCMC currently plans to remove all of the production rock from each site for placement underground as backfill or disposal in the tailings facility.
 Removal activities were initiated in 2000 and have continued intermittently as mining operations allow.
 However, complete removal of some sites cannot occur until final cessation of mining operations due to the need to protect/maintain site infrastructure.
 A monitoring program is in place to evaluate potential impacts from each site on water quality and the acid generation potential of the material.

-This section of the report provides a summary of all operational and monitoring activities performed at inactive production rock sites in 2013.
-Refer to GPO Appendix 11 for a detailed description of the facilities and associated monitoring requirements.
-Aspects of the inactive Site D are covered in the Tailings and Production Rock Site 2013 Annual Report (HGCMC 2014), which also covers the adjacent active production rock Site 23.
+This section of the report provides a summary of all operational and monitoring activities performed at inactive production rock sites in 2014.
+Refer to GPO Appendix 11 for a description of the facilities and GPO Appendix 1 for associated monitoring requirements.
+Aspects of the inactive Site D are covered in the Tailings and Production Rock Site 2014 Annual Report (HGCMC 2015), which also covers the adjacent active production rock Site 23.
 Summary statistics for HGCMC's inactive production rock sites are presented in Table 2.1.

-Inactive Si tes

-1350 960 Mill Slope Site C Site E

-Years Active (approx.) 1978- 1987- 1987-1988 1987-1988 1988-1994

-1985 1988

-Acreage 5 1 20 2 10

-Approx. Total Original Volume 60,000 10,000 ND 50,000 270,000

-(yds)

-Approx. Volume Removed (yds) 39,473 16,000 1,500 0 101,400

-Approx. Volume Remaining (yds) 24,900 ND ND 50,000 168,600
+Inactive Sites 1350 960 Mill Slope Site C Site E Years Active (approx.) 1978- 1987- 1987-1988 1987-1988 1988-1994 1985 1988 Acreage 5 1 20 2 10 Approx. Total Original Volume (yds) 60,000 10,000 ND 50,000 270,000 Approx. Volume Removed (yds) 50,700 16,000 1,500 0 101,400 Approx. Volume Remaining (yds) 9,300 ND ND 50,000 168,600

-Table 2.1 Summary Statistics for Inactive Production Rock Sites (ND=no data)
+Table 2.1 Summary Statistics for Inactive Production Rock Sites